rse-ops/landscape/README.md

 $ docker run -it -v $PWD:/code latex2md
 ```

+### 4. Chooser Interface

+For each category of technology, we have a "chooser" interface, or a place where
+ you can go (typically as a new user) to answer questions relevant to your use case,
+ and get a recommendation of a technology.
+You can read [more about the chooser here](docs/chooser.md).

 ## Thank you

 Thank you to contributors to the original Overleaf document that are not included